HAIL9000/facter/CONTRIBUTING.md

    * Does the ticket exist?

       Did you find a ticket that you want to work on, or one that describes your problem?
-Assign the ticket to yourself and update the status if nessecary.
+(You can search [Redmine](http://help.github.com/fork-a-repo/) or do a [Google search](http://www.google.com) Assign the ticket to yourself and update the status if nessecary.

-   * Do you need to create a ticket?
+   * Do you need to [create a ticket](https://projects.puppetlabs.com/projects/facter/issues/new)?

       If so, make sure to provide a good description of the problem, and link to any related tickets.
 Again, make sure you assign it to yourself.